 Landscape Lighting

-Landscape lighting accents a home’s facade and landscape features.
-With a variety of fixture types, it’s easy to find a solution that creates all the right highlights.
+Landscape lighting is used to accent a home’s facade and landscape features.
 Path and stake lights illuminate walkways to prevent accidents along footpaths.
 Deck lights attach to the structure to cast ambient light onto the deck for easy navigation.
 Use on stairways to prevent accidents.
 Accent lighting helps highlight a home’s architecture and outdoor living spaces by introducing uplights, downlights, well lights and spotlights.

 Outdoor Lighting Considerations